psu13/mutable-hakyll/draft/quantum.md

 way a lot of physics text books do, with lots of differential equations and other scary math.
 We will now leave all that behind us.

-My plan here is to get to the point where we can write down a mathematical expression of the measurement problem which is relatively rigorous.
-To do this we have to describe the formalism of quantum mechanics.
-Surprisingly, this mostly boils down to some basic[^1] facts about linear algebra, instead of all the scary differential equations from part 1.
+My plan here is to get to describe enough of the mathematical formalism of quantum mechanics in enough detail to be able to express the measurement problem in a way that is relatively rigorous.
+This mostly boils down to a lot of tedious and basic facts about linear algebra, instead of all the scary differential equations from part 1[^1].
+It will be an abstract slog, but I'll try to leave out enough of the really boring details to keep it light, and also provide one simple example at the end that holds the whole thing together.

+If you want to skip to the end, here is the essence of the answer in twelve words: the measurement problem occurs because of the inherent linearity of quantum mechanics.

 ### Quantum States and Hilbert Space